psboonstra/isotonicBayes/README.md

 `isotonicBayes` implements the isotonic priors developed in Boonstra, Owen, and Kang (2020).
-The assumed context is a binary outcome the probability of which is assumed to be non-decreasing in a given predictor.
+The assumed context is a binary outcome the probability of which is assumed to be non-decreasing in a given categorical predictor.

 ## Installation

-You can install the released version of isotonicBayes using
+You can install the released version of `isotonicBayes` using

 ``` r
 devtools::install_github("psboonstra/isotonicBayes")